qd600600/physiology-first-framework-signal-analysis/README.md

    ```

 3. **Download core components**:
-   - Download and extract all 8 ZIP files from the links above
+   - Download and extract all 15 ZIP files from the links above
    - Follow [DATA_ACCESS.md](DATA_ACCESS.md) to obtain datasets
+   - Contact author for `full_data_cache.npz` if needed for GPU acceleration

 4. **Run analysis**:
    ```bash